mattermost/docs/source/boards/get-started-with-boards.rst

 When you first start using Boards, you need to create a board.
 You can select a template from the options provided or you can create an empty board.
 The only difference is that a template will be populated with sample cards, properties, and views, and in an empty template you start from scratch.

 To find a board, open Boards and select the drop-down menu in the sidebar.
-Each board is linked to the channel it was created in.
+You can search for a workspace or browse through all existing workspaces.
+Each workspace is linked to the channel it was created in.
 This includes direct messages and group messages.

 See the `working with boards <https://docs.mattermost.com/boards/working-with-boards.html>`_ and `templates <https://docs.mattermost.com/boards/templates.html>`_ documentation for more information.